PORBANDAR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO PORBANDAR

 Peak Season: November to February

 The city of Porbandar is dotted with numerous religious places and historical buildings which stand as a reminder of the glorious bygone era.
 The uniqueness of Porbandar city is that it is constructed of a special type of white soft stone hence it is popularly known as 'White City'.
-The most fascinating feature of Porbandar Tourism is the haveli where Gandhiji was born which has now been converted into a temple called Kirti Mandir.
-Sudama Mandir, Bharat Mandir, Shri Hari Mandir, Chowpatty Beach, Porbandar Bird Sanctuary, Ghumli, Huzoor Palace, and Darbargarh Fort are some of the top places to visit in Porbandar as part of Porbandar Tour Packages.
+The most fascinating feature of Porbandar tour packages is the haveli where Gandhiji was born which has now been converted into a temple called Kirti Mandir.
+Sudama Mandir, Bharat Mandir, Shri Hari Mandir, Chowpatty Beach, Porbandar Bird Sanctuary, Ghumli, Huzoor Palace, and Darbargarh Fort are some of the top places to visit in Porbandar.

 Porbandar Airport is the nearest airport which is about 7 km from the Porbandar Railway Station and has well flight connectivity with Ahmedabad and Mumbai.
 Porbandar Railway Station is well connected by trains with Hyderabad, Bhanvad, Somnath, Howrah, Rajkot, Santragachi, Delhi, Muzzafarpur, Mumbai, Surat, Vadodara, and Kochuveli.
 Porbandar has well-connected buses from all the major cities of Gujarat like Rajkot, Somnath, Dwarka, Junagadh, Bhuj, Ahmedabad, Surat, Jamnagar, Bhavnagar, and Diu.